 Advanced Certificate in Science Education (21-24 Credits)

 Students must consult with an adviser in the Science Education program before starting their certificate program.
 During their first semester, matriculated students are required to plan their program with a Science Education adviser.
 All students must complete the 21- to 24-credit curriculum below.
-In order to be recommended for NYS certification at the completion of the Certificate Program, candidates must pass the LAST, the CST in one of the sciences, the Written Assessment of Teaching Skills (ATS-W), and meet any additional New York State requirements.
+In order to be recommended for NYS certification at the completion of the Certificate Program, candidates must pass the Assessment of Literacy Skills Test (ALST), Educating All Students (EAS), Teacher Performance Assessment (edTPA), and the CST in one of the sciences, and meet any additional New York State requirements.

 The 21- to 24-credit certificate curriculum consists of two instructional areas:

 II.
 Methods, Curriculum, and Instruction (9 credits): ESC 519 (3), ESC 506 (3) and 3 additional credits to be selected in consultation with the Program Coordinator from the following courses: ESC 767 (3) or equivalent, ESC 770 (3)

 Last modified: 3/10/2015